 We all hope that we will stay healthy and not become sick or have an accident.
-When we do find ourselves in need of medical treatment we put our trust in medical professionals to assist us.
+When we do find ourselves in need of medical treatment, we put our trust in medical professionals to assist us.
 Most of the time medical practitioners are diligent and wholly committed to your care.
 However, sometimes things can go wrong.
 When this happens you may feel vulnerable and it can be difficult to know what to do.
-Mistakes or imperfect outcomes do not always amount to medical negligence though and we can assist in navigating your specific legal situation.
+Mistakes or imperfect outcomes do not always amount to medical negligence though, and our medical negligence solicitors can assist in navigating your specific legal situation.

 How do you know if you have been a victim of medical negligence?

 Medical negligence, or clinical negligence as it is also known, can be an act that is done or omitted to be done by a health professional in their treatment of a person that results in personal injury or death of the patient.
 The true test for establishing if there has been actual negligence for which the medical professional may be liable for is if there is proved to be failure by that professional which no other equally qualified professional acting within the bounds of ordinary care would have made in the same circumstances.
-At HOMS Assist we are experienced in establishing whether or not there has been medical negligence in your treatment or care which gives rise to a potential claim.
+At HOMS Assist we are experienced in medical negligence cases and in establishing whether or not there has been medical negligence in your treatment or care which gives rise to a potential claim.
+Our solicitors can help you determine how to move forward.
 We can also advise on whether you can take a case where your next of kin or family have passed away as a result of the negligence.

 Common types of medical negligence cases

 A person’s initial assessment at A&E can sometimes be inadequate, leading to errors such as missed fractures on x-ray scans or being discharged without a thorough examination.
 If you are concerned that an error was made during your attendance at A&E please contact us so we can advise you from a legal point of view.